Raven-biosciences/chemX_docs/docs/troubleshooting.md

+## I can't upload my csv file.
+How is it supposed to be formatted?

+ChemX can read csv files in several different ways, but below is an example of an accepted format.
+If you are having issues it can help to add "smiles" or "SMILES" as header to the relevant column.
+Note, that if you have very few compounds, ChemX may have a harder time assigning the columns (and if you have fewer than 10 you are unable to train a model).

+The csv file must have a column with smiles strings and at least one column with a target parameter - either quantitative or categorical.
+A name/ID column is not required.

+Drug_ID,Drug,Y
+22416348,Cc1occc1C(=O)NCc1ccco1,20.17528
+26665387,COc1ccc(/C=C2\SC(=S)N(N3CCOCC3)C2=O)c(OC)c1,10.2263
+862531,C[C@H](NC(=O)Nc1cccc(C(F)(F)F)c1)C(=O)O,2.0442

+## I uploaded my csv file but one of the columns were wrongly interpreted as text instead of categorical data.
+What do I do?

+After upload, you can change the parameter type by clicking "Reassign parameter type" in the "Additional actions" panel on the right.

 ## I can't get my target data normally distributed.
 Can I still train a regression model?

 Yes, even though you don't have normally distributed target data, it is still possible to train a regression model using a subset of the machine learning algorithms that ChemX employs under the hood.